vinegarhq/vinegarhq.github.io/src/Troubleshooting/index.md

   If none of the workarounds above work or apply, consider using Roblox windowed instead of fullscreen.
   This may also be your GPU not supporting Vulkan or not supporting modern Vulkan; Use the OpenGL renderer, or set the installed DXVK version to one which includes a legacy version of Vulkan that your GPU supports.

+### UI elements look small

+Adjust the DPI settings found in the winecfg GUI, to open it run `flatpak run org.vinegarhq.Vinegar` then click on `Configure Wine`, go to the graphics section to find the DPI settings.

 ### Camera moves with a delay

 Lower your mouse polling rate to 125hz.